Generalizing symplectic topology from 1 to 2 dimensions: Fredholm theory and transversality

 \section{Fredholm theory and transversality}

-In this section we will prove the following theorem. \begin{theorem} The moduli space $\M$ from \cref{eq:ModuliSpace} is a 1-dimensional manifold for generic choice of $h$. \end{theorem} As is usual in Floer theory, this will be proven by describing $\M$ as the zero set of a Fredholm map.
+In this section we will prove the following theorem. \begin{theorem} The moduli space $\M$ from \cref{eq:ModuliSpace} is a finite-dimensional manifold for generic choice of $h$. \end{theorem} As is usual in Floer theory, this will be proven by describing $\M$ as the zero set of a Fredholm map.
 The results are standard, so we will not go into full detail.
-However, we would like to give the proof of the Fredholmness, to stress that in our setting elementary Fourier arguments can be used.
+However, we would like to prove the core step, to stress that in our setting elementary Fourier arguments can be used.

 We let $\F$ denote the Floer map

 This means that $\M=\F^{-1}(0)$, when $\F$ is viewed as a map on the right function spaces.
 We start by proving $\F$ is a nonlinear Fredholm map.

 Let $r$ be fixed.
 Then the linearization of $\F^r$ at $Z$ is given by